harryfyjiswalker/GEOL0069_Week4/README.md

 ## Data & Preprocessing

-To transform the data into meaningful information for the classification model, Pulse Peakiness and Stack Standard Deviation are extracted from the raw Sentinel-3 data.
+To transform the data into meaningful information for the classification model, Pulse Peakiness and Stack Standard Deviation are extracted from raw Sentinel-3 data:

-**Satellite data:** Sentinel-3B SRAL Level-2 SAR product:
 ```
 S3B_SR_2_LAN_SI_20190301T231304_20190301T233006_20230405T162425_1021_022_301______LN3_R_NT_005.SEN3
 ```